astrails/dotvim/README.markdown

     TextMate Command-T like file finder for vim

     * `,,` - find file
+    * `,.` - refresh the file list and then find a file
     * while at the finder prompt:
       * `Ctrl-Enter` - open file in a new split
       * `Ctrl-s` - open file in a new split